 - We ask that you wear loose fitting clothing so it is easy for our team to give you the shot

-- If you are receiving your first dose at St. Peter's, we will schedule your second dose appointment at the time of your first appointment
+- If you are receiving your first dose at St. Peter's, we will schedule your second dose appointment at the time of your first vaccine

-- Please cancel your appointment for a COVID-19 vaccination if you have COVID-19 OR are experiencing any COVID-19 symptoms
+- Please do not walk-in for COVID-19 vaccination if you have COVID-19 OR are experiencing any COVID-19 symptoms

 - Please call the public health department in your county of residence if you are missing or lost your COVID-19 card